 Attorneys claim evidence tampering in James Jordan murder

 RALEIGH, N.C.
-(AP) Attorneys for a man serving a life sentence for the murder of Michael Jordan's father say their client deserves a new trial because they say someone tampered with the dead man's shirt after his autopsy.
+(AP) Attorneys for a man serving life in prison for the murder of Michael Jordan's father are asking for a new trial, saying someone tampered with the dead man's shirt after his autopsy.

-The basketball great's father was killed on July 23, 1993.
+The basketball great's father was killed on July 23, 1993, in North Carolina.
 His body was found in a South Carolina swamp.